Moss is a much-loved staple ingredient for closed terrariums.

 (Though if you really want to push the boat out, most mosses prefer acidic and dense, clay-based soil).

-I’ve always used moss inside my terrariums with various substrates, and the moss has never suffered as a result.
-Any decent tropical substrate mix will do the job nicely.
+I’ve used various substrates, and the moss has never suffered as a result.

 You don’t need a ton of substrate to provide for your moss – simply enough to attach to.